-Steven Bennet is a lecturer in the School of Global Innovation and Leadership in the Lucas College and Graduate School of Business.
+Steven Bennet is a lecturer in the School of Global Innovation and Leadership at the Lucas College and Graduate School of Business.
+He teaches entrepreneurial finance, entrepreneurship and corporate finance.
 He holds an MBA from the University of California, Los Angeles.
 He is also a certified public accountant.
-He teaches entrepreneurial finance, entrepreneurship and corporate finance.

-Stan Malos is a professor of management, specializing in human resource management in the Lucas College and Graduate School of Business.
-He holds a law degree from UCLA and doctoral degree from Purdue University.
+Stan Malos is a professor of management, specializing in human resource management at the Lucas College and Graduate School of Business.
 His teaching and research include employment discrimination, professional career mobility and related legal issues.
+He holds a law degree from UCLA and a doctoral degree from Purdue University.

 Stoyu Ivanov is a professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
 He is also a Nancie Fimbel Investment Fellow at the Lucas College and Graduate School of Business.
 Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
 His research focuses on exchange-traded funds and indexing.
 He holds a doctoral degree from the University of Nebraska.

 Meghna Virick is a professor of business specializing in human resource management and associate dean of undergraduate programs.
 Her research focuses on unemployment/underemployment and gender and race-related issues in HR practices, such as talent and succession planning.
 Her focus on diversity emphasizes issues that affect women and older workers.
 Virick worked in HR at multiple organizations for six years before returning to academia.
 She holds a doctoral degree from the University of Texas at Arlington in HR management/organizational behavior.